bsdnet/kubernetes-the-hard-way/docs/01-prerequisites.md

 gcloud config set compute/region us-west1
 ```

+> Use the `gcloud config get compute/region` to view your setting.

 Set a default compute zone:

 ```
 gcloud config set compute/zone us-west1-c
 ```
+> Use the `gcloud config get compute/zone` to view your setting.
 > Use the `gcloud compute zones list` command to view additional regions and zones.

 ## Running Commands in Parallel with tmux